 Why is secondhand smoke a risk to everyone?

-Secondhand smoke refers to the smoke in the air that is exhaled by a person who smokes or that is from the end of a cigarette.
-All types of smoked tobacco products produce secondhand smoke, including cigars, pipes and waterpipes such as shisha.
+Secondhand smoke refers to the smoke in the air that is exhaled by a person who smokes or that comes from the end of a cigarette.
+All types of smoked tobacco products produce secondhand smoke, including cigars, pipes and waterpipes (shisha).

-Secondhand smoke is made up of chemical compounds that are toxic to the human body.
-Research has shown that particles from secondhand smoke can remain in the air for five or six hours after smoking has stopped.
+Secondhand smoke is made up of chemicals that are toxic to the human body.
+Research has shown that particles from secondhand smoke can remain in the air for up to six hours after smoking has stopped.

-There is no safe level of exposure to secondhand smoke as all exposure carries risk.
-Those who have less control over their environment, such as children, those experiencing social disadvantage and people who are incarcerated are more likely to be exposed to secondhand smoke.
+There is no safe level of exposure to secondhand smoke.
+People who have less control over their environment, such as children, people experiencing social disadvantage and people who are incarcerated are more likely to be exposed to secondhand smoke.

 And what about thirdhand smoke?